denten-books/plain-text/0-intro.md

 the philosophy of the Unix operating system. <!-- update to reflect the new chapter structure -->

-A concern with the contemporary conditions of simulated textuality lead us to a rich archive from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the twentieth centuries.
-For text to render on the screen properly it must be "encoded" or "translated" from machine-transmittable code into human-readable shape. <!-- elaborate encoding gentle --> Morse, Hughes, and Baudot alphabets were just some of the early encoding schemas that make such translation possible.
-Encoding constitutes a primitive field of textual activity, at the crossroads of software engineering and the study of literature.
-Encoding matters because how text is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.
+The digitally displaced similarly hold on to the discomfort of the encounter with the machine.
+Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness or integration.
+I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for self-displacement, to those who transgress purposefully, and to those willing to trespass.

 ## 0.2 Computational hermeneutics

+A concern with the contemporary conditions of simulated textuality leads us to a rich archive from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the twentieth centuries.
+Drawing on a range of archival materials at the intersection of literary thought and the history of modern computing, *Plain Text* examines a number of key literary-theoretical constructs, recasting the paper book as a metaphor machine and computational object.
+I will argue that extant theories of interpretation construct a notion of close reading based on preexisting properties and assumptions attached to static print media.
+By contrast, electronic text changes dynamically to suit its reader, cultural context, and geography.
+Consequently, I argue for the development of what I term *computational hermeneutics* capable of reaching past the surface content to reveal also the software platforms and the hardware infrastructures that contribute to the production of meaning.

 I have selected "plain text" as the title of this book to signal an affinity with a particular mode of interpretation.
 In technical terms, *plain text*